 Prior to the Lewis and Clark expedition, Jefferson had attempted to get George Rogers Clark to go West in 1781; John Ledyard to do so around 1788; and Andre Michaux in 1792.
 Each of these efforts had failed, but Jefferson continued to hope and to plan.
 When the Scot Alexander MacKenzie crossed the entirety of North America in 1794, Jefferson worried.
 When he read MacKenzie’s just-published account at the beginning of his own presidency, he panicked.
 With government as well as private support, Jefferson handpicked his family friend, Meriwether Lewis, to organize the expedition.
 Jefferson also demanded that Lewis and William Clark learn as much as possible diplomatically and scientifically.
 In addition to organizing their company, the two men studied as deeply and as widely as possible with the best minds in Philadelphia in preparation of their trip.

 It must be emphasized—and can never be emphasized strongly enough—that the expedition was one of science, not conquest.
 Nothing made this clearer than Jefferson’s detailed instructions.
-While the whole letter is worth reading, here are just two parts that pertinent to this current essay.
+While the whole letter is worth reading, here are just two parts that pertinent to this essay.

 The first part includes Jefferson’s directions regarding the native population: